CDSS4PCP/EMR_EHR4CDSSPCP/OpenMRS/README.md

-This directory will contain common code for the OpenEMR adapter
+This directory will contain common code for the OpenMRS adapter